-Why “Striped Spatula”?
+FAQ #1: Why “Striped Spatula”?

-For quite a long time, it was just an ordinary spatula (albeit, my favorite) that got a refresh from a pin I saw for DIY painted utensils.
+For quite a long time, it was just an ordinary spatula (albeit, my favorite) that I refreshed from a DIY painted utensils tutorial on Pinterest.
 Ever since, I’ve referred to it as “The Striped Spatula.”
-When I was trying to decide what to call this site, I saw it sitting in the canister on my countertop, and hence, a blog was born!
+When I was trying to decide what to call this site, I saw it sitting on my countertop, and a blog was born!

-What do you mean by “Adapted from” and “Inspired by” on your recipes?
+FAQ #5: What do you mean by “Adapted from” and “Inspired by” on your recipes?

 Recipes are meant to be shared.
 While lists of ingredients aren’t subject to copyright protection, it is good and common practice to credit a recipe’s source.
 Here on Striped Spatula, recipe crediting falls into four categories:

-- Fully Credited or “Adapted, in language”: I’ve made the original recipe (link to website or cookbook always provided) with no changes to the ingredients or cooking methods.
-The preparation instructions have been rewritten in my own words, unless I’ve received permission from the original author to republish verbatim.
+- Fully Credited, Excerpted, or “Adapted, in language”: I’ve made the original recipe (link to website or cookbook always provided) with no changes to the ingredients or cooking methods.
+I’ve rewritten the instructions in my own words, unless I’ve received permission from the original author to republish verbatim.

 - Adapted from: I’ve made a few changes to the original recipe’s ingredients or quantities (usually less than three), cooking methods, or have added substantial preparation notes.
 Again, I always post a link to the website or cookbook where you can find the original recipe, without my adaptations.